status-im/handbook.status.im/src/settling-in/the-trial-period.md

    * **This process seems pretty centralized; what's up with that?**

      You're not wrong!
-The trial feedback process was an interim solution to make hiring as high quality and consistent across Status, but it has stuck in the absence of better alternatives being identified.
+The trial feedback process was an interim solution to make contracting/staffing as high quality and consistent across Status, but it has stuck in the absence of better alternatives being identified.
 It's far from perfect, and we're always looking to adapt and iterate it, so [share your ideas](https://discuss.status.im/t/trial-periods-what-next/795) with People Ops, and we'll incorporate them!

+   * **How do I get feedback after the trial period?**

+     We encourage a continuous feedback culture where you give and receive ongoing feedback.
+These happen recurrently through our internal feedback platform, during your chats with other contributors, and whenever there's feedback to be shared, such as at the end of a project or after a relevant event.

 *****